lexiehexie/RobotMovementModel/README.md

 python3 trajectory_optimize3.py

-python3 trajectory_optimize4.py - solve with MK
+python3 trajectory_optimize4.py - solve with LM

 python3 trajectory_optimize5.py - solve with graph and A*